 Exceptions are handled using an exception handler.
 Exceptions can be handled in the scope where the exception occurs, or they are propagated to an enclosing scope or the caller.
 However, exceptions that are not handled by a task body result in silent task termination.
 Similarly, exceptions that occur during the elaboration of a library-level package result in program termination.

-6.36.2 Guidance to language users
+6.36.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.36.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.36.5 of ISO/IEC 24772-1:2022;

-Use the result of the 'Valid attribute to check for the validity of values delivered to an Ada program from an external device prior to use.
+Use the result of the 'Valid attribute to check for the validity of values delivered to an Ada program from an external device prior to use;

-Consider using the call Ada.Task_Termination.Set_Dependents_Fallback_Handler to install a handler that will be invoked whenever a task terminates, including due to exception propagation.
+Consider using the call Ada.Task_Termination.Set_Dependents_Fallback_Handler to install a handler that will be invoked whenever a task terminates, including due to exception propagation;

-Consider including an exception handler in the outermost block of the main subprogram and each task body to use as a last-chance exception handler.
+Consider including an exception handler in the outermost block of the main subprogram and each task body to use as a last-chance exception handler;

 Document any exceptions that are expected to be propagated out of a given subprogram or the elaboration of a library-level package.